-2. Underline every reason God gives for his people to be holy.
-What is the simple logic God gives for his people to be holy, and how does this reflect the truths we discussed in Genesis 1:26-27?
+- 2. Underline every reason God gives for his people to be holy.
+What is the simple logic God gives for his people to be holy, and how does this reflect the truths we discussed in Genesis 1:26-27? - ANSWER.
+Because God is holy, his people should also be holy.
+This is because we are made in God's image and likeness and should therefore reflect his holy character.

 Leviticus stresses the need to take God's holiness seriously (cf. Lev.
 10:1-2)!
 One commentator states, "The holiness of God is undoubtedly the main emphasis in the Book of Leviticus."
-47